 Visit Dates for Reception 2023 entry

-Tours of our school for the September 2023 Reception intake will take place between October and December 2022 and we will be delighted to welcome you to our school.
-Details of tours dates will be released on our website in September 2022.
+Tours of our school for the September 2023 Reception intake will take place in October 2022 and we will be delighted to welcome you to our school.
+Please see the link below for our tour dates: